Megabit/Blazorise/docs/_docs/components/bar.md

 You can create a right-aligned `Vertical` style `Bar` easily by following two key principals.

-- Using the `Layout` to accomodate the right-align bar, by putting the `LayoutSider` section after the `Layout` section (see in example below).
+- Using the `Layout` to accommodate the right-align bar, by putting the `LayoutSider` section after the `Layout` section (see in example below).
 - Adding `RightAligned="true"` to ALL `BarDropdownMenu` within the `Vertical` bar.

 Right-aligned vertical bar example: